 How it works

-If you’re topping up for a renovation that requires a building consent, we’ll need to see the consent first.
-Talk to us for a conditional approval, so you can line up your tradies while we do the paperwork.
+If you want the money for a renovation that requires a building consent, we’ll need to see the consent before we can approve the top-up.
+Talk to us for a conditional approval so you can line up your tradies while we do the paperwork.

 Sustainable energy loans

 We’ll waive the top-up fee if your top-up is to pay for installing an eligible sustainable energy system, like solar panels or a wind turbine.
 You may also be eligible for a $2,000 contribution from us (over four years) towards the cost.
 Find out more.

 Use our mortgage calculators to work out how much longer it might take to pay off your home loan or what your repayments might be if you decide on a top-up.

 Have a think about how long a term you set it up for.
 Paying off a kitchen reno over 25 years, means you’ll end up paying a lot more in interest than if you aim to pay if off five or even 10 years.
 Find out more about structuring your home loan.